 Over contributions above the annual contribution limit are subject to a penalty tax of 1% per month on the excess amount.
 In addition, the CRA may impose a penalty of 100% on any income earned from the excess contribution.
-Unlike the RRSP, there is no \$2,000 threshold for over contributions.
+Unlike the RRSP, there is no \$2,000 threshold for over contributions to a TFSA.